Training - Cost Modelling

 I’m often told, “this can’t be modelled - it’s too complicated or there’s insufficient data”, or even “if I manage to create a model, the supplier won’t budge on the price.”
 I’ve broken many paradigms and I’ll show you how to do the same.

-Routinely, I expect a cost model to unlock 5-20% savings and 30-40% is not uncommon.
-Imagine that applied to £40 million spend.
+Routinely, I expect a cost model to unlock 5-10% savings, 10-20% is not uncommon and occasionally up to 50% is possible.
+Imagine that applied to £50M of your spend.
 But the great thing about cost modelling is that the benefits go far beyond cost savings and surprisingly suppliers can be happy with the outcome too.

 Benefits to you